kinson2/kinson2.github.io/_posts/2025-06-13-stat385su25PublicFacingWebsite.md

 - [key-functions-week01](https://uofi.box.com/shared/static/n9iuf1fhb8uctdyoh2xmftqmh91vle90.rmd)

 After reading, watching, and digesting the course materials above, we encourage students to begin the assignments of the week.
-Below you will find the two assignments.
+Below you will find the two assignments, which are due at 11:59 pm on Friday June 20, 2025.

 1. [gdp01](https://github.com/illinois-stat385/course_content/discussions/2)